pybind/pybind11_abseil/README.md

 `pybind11::google::DoNotThrowStatus` before casting or binding.
 This works with references and pointers to `absl::Status` objects too.

+It isn't possible to specify separate return value policies for a `StatusOr` object and its payload.
+Since `StatusOr` is processed and not ever actually represented in Python, the return value policy applies to the payload.
+Eg, if you return a StatusOr<MyObject*> (note the * is inside the `StatusOr`) with a take_ownership return val policy and the status is OK (ie, it has a payload), Python will take ownership of that payload and free it when it is garbage collected.

+However, if you return a StatusOr<MyObject>* (note the * is outside the `StatusOr` rather than inside it now) with a take_ownership return val policy, Python does not take ownership of the `StatusOr` and will not free it (because again, that policy applies to `MyObject`, not `StatusOr`).

 See `status_utils.cc` in this directory for details about what methods are available in wrapped `absl::Status` objects.